grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 In Java `.nativeInitialSchema` using schema value `3` results in the same bucket boundaries.
 For more information about the schema supported in Java, consult the documentation for [nativeInitialSchema](<https://prometheus.github.io/client_java/api/io/prometheus/metrics/core/metrics/Histogram.Builder.html#nativeInitialSchema(int)>).

 The value of `NativeHistogramMaxBucketNumber`/`nativeMaxNumberOfBuckets` limits the number of buckets produced by the observations.
 This can be especially useful if the receiver side is limiting the number of buckets that can be sent.
-For more information about the bucket limit see [Limiting the number of buckets](#limiting-the-number-of-buckets).
+For more information about the bucket limit refer to [Limit the number of buckets](#limit-the-number-of-buckets).

 The duration in `NativeHistogramMinResetDuration`/`nativeResetDuration` will prohibit automatic counter resets inside that period.
-Counter resets are related to the bucket limit, for more information see [Limiting the number of buckets](#limiting-the-number-of-buckets).
+Counter resets are related to the bucket limit, for more information refer to [Limit the number of buckets](#limit-the-number-of-buckets).

 ## Scrape and send native histograms with Prometheus